Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 other input elements of the specified 'controllerType'.
 It has the following fields:

 'Valid' = 1 if 'input' contains valid results, 0 if input status is invalid/unavailable.
+'ActiveInputs' = Bitmask defining which of the following struct elements do contain
+meaningful input from actual physical input source devices.
+This is a more fine-grained
+reporting of what 'Valid' conveys, split up into categories.
+The following flags will be
+logical or'ed together if the corresponding input category is valid, ie. provided with
+actual input data from some physical input source element, controller etc.:

++1  = 'Buttons' gets input from some real buttons or switches.
++2  = 'Touches' gets input from some real touch/proximity sensors or gesture recognizers.
++4  = 'Trigger' gets input from some real analog trigger sensor or gesture recognizer.
++8  = 'Grip' gets input from some real analog grip sensor or gesture recognizer.
++16 = 'Thumbstick' gets input from some real thumbstick, joystick or trackpad or similar 2D sensor.
++32 = 'Thumbstick2' gets input from some real secondary thumbstick, joystick or trackpad or similar 2D sensor.

 'Time' Time of last input state change of controller.
 'Buttons' Vector with button state on the controller, similar to the 'keyCode'
 vector returned by [KbCheck](KbCheck)() for regular keyboards.
 Each position in the vector